- Brand name

 Do not keep TENOLTEN 50 in the bathroom or near a sink.

 Do not leave TENOLTEN 50 in the car or on window sills.

 Heat and dampness can destroy some medicines.

 Keep this medicine out of reach of children.

 A locked cupboard which children cannot reach is a good place to store medicines.

 If your doctor tells you to stop using the tablets, or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 TENOLTEN 50 (50 mg atenolol) is presented in pack size of 30 tablets in blister.

 TENOLTEN 50 (AUST R 186397)

-White colored, round, biconvex tablets with 8 mm diameter, with the inscription ATENOLOL 50 on side and scoring line on other side.
+White coloured, round, biconvex tablets with 8 mm diameter, with the inscription ATENOLOL 50 on one side and a scoring line on other side.